matter-labs/zksync-era/docs/development.md

 - Generate required smart contracts.
 - Compile all the smart contracts.
 - Deploy smart contracts to the local Ethereum network.
-- Create “genesis block” for server.
+- Create a “genesis block” for the server.

 Initializing may take pretty long, but many steps (such as downloading & unpacking keys and initializing containers) are required to be done only once.

-Usually, it is a good idea to do `zk init` once after each merge to the `main` branch (as application setup may change).
+Usually, it is a good idea to do `zk init` once after each merge to the `main` branch (as the application setup may change).

 Additionally, there is a subcommand `zk clean` to remove previously generated data.
 Examples: